Always something to do for the holidays or rainy day?

 On the other hand, cautious kids can stay with mom and dad, waiting for things to come to them.

-In this article I would like to consider and answer the question: What can I do with a toddler who is playing wild?
+In this article I want to reflect on and answer the question: What can I do with a toddler who plays wild?

 Neither condition in a child is really preferable:

 - while the other threatens to miss a learning opportunity.